-After Snorre Gerhard Munthe was established as Norway’s most prominent book artist.
+His work with Snorre established Gerhard Munthe as Norway’s most prominent book artist.
 For several years he had worked to develop a unique Norwegian decorative art.
-He was the natural choice for illustrating the mystical, religious Draumkvedet folksong for the Book Arts Society, where he also was a member of the board.
+He was the natural choice for illustrating the mystical, religious Draumkvedet (English: «Dream Song») for the Book Arts Society, where he also was a member of the board.

-Munthe himself was doubtful about his work when he had it finished in his hands.
+Munthe himself was doubtful when presented with the final product.
 Only a week after publication he contacted the Dane Emil Hannover, later director of the Museum for applied arts in Copenhagen, asking for his honest opinion.
-Hannover’s verdict of the script is worth citing:
+Hannover’s verdict of the handwritten script is worth citing:

 «Now I will turn to a part of the book, which I without reservation will praise.
 That is the script.
 It is well executed in its style, of one and the same sort all through; I haven’t found a single letter in the whole alphabet, which I would have wanted differently.
 I know and can judge the difficulties you have overcome; nobody has in recent years done this better; hardly anybody has done it as well.
 But I would have liked a tighter expression of the script.
 The gaps between the words here and there removes some of its strength.
 Maybe the colour of the ink is partly to blame for this.»3

-The hand-drawn text was by some people looked upon as a dead end, taking into consideration the purpose of the Book Arts Society, which was to advance the crafts in the printing industry.
+The hand-drawn text was by some commentators of the printing trade looked upon as a dead end, taking into consideration the purpose of the Book Arts Society, which was to advance the crafts in the printing industry.
 The compositor was in this case made redundant!
-The board of the Society answered that the next publication should be a typographic product only.
+In response, the board of the Society declared that their next publication should be a typographic product.

 The letterforms in Draumkvæde were based on Munthe’s knowledge of Nordic medieval manuscripts of the 13th century, especially the saga manuscript Codex Frisianus.
-This book, written in Norway, but from the 15th century in Danish ownership, is highly esteemed for its beautiful lettering and many big, coloured intial letters.
+Written in Norway, but from the 15th century in Danish ownership, Codex Frisianus is highly esteemed for its beautiful lettering and many big, coloured intial letters.

 From Codex Frisianus, part of the saga of king Harald Hårfagre.
 (Wikimedia Commons)

 The letterforms in Draumkvæde have a blackletter (gothic) character.
-The ascenders and descenders have long, calligraphic swings (e.g. f and j).
+The ascenders and descenders have long, calligraphic swashes (e.g. f and j).
 Some letters are most unusal (e.g. p).
-The capital letters are ornamented, inspired by the initial letters in the medieval manuscripts, and printed in red.
+The capital letters are ornamented, inspired by the illuminated initial letters of medieval manuscripts, and printed in red.
 As was the case with the medieval initial letters: some have a roman character, others have a blackletter character.
 We will come back to this detail several times in the following.